 The HTML5 fetch() function returns a JavaScript promise object.
 A typical JavaScript promise object contains operations that will be completed in the future.
 A promise is fulfilled when the operations are completed.
-In this case, the promise r is fulfilled when the path is properly fetched, decoded, parsed, and stored into the mMap.
+In this case, the fetchPromise is fulfilled when the path is properly fetched, decoded, parsed, and updated into the corresponding MapEntry.
 This promise is being kept in the mOutstandingPromises array.
 Note that by the end of the loadDecodeParse() function, the asynchronous fetch() loading operation is issued and on-going but not guaranteed to be completed.
 In this way, the mOutstandingPromises is an array of on-going and unfulfilled, or outstanding, promises.

 Define a JavaScript async function to block the execution and wait for all outstanding promises to be fulfilled, or wait for all on-going asynchronous loading operations to be completed.